-An Open House was held on May 26, 2025 at the Sundre Legion to present the draft version of the Concept Plan.
-Additionally, a Virtual Open House, featuring on-line videos, was made available to the public on May 14, 2025, ensuring broader access to the information.
+An Open House was held on , 2025 at the Sundre Legion to present the draft version of the Concept Plan.

 1.4 ROLE OF THE AIRPORT

 The Sundre Airport serves multiple purposes, catering to aviation enthusiasts and recreational pilots, as well as providing Medivac services for both fixed-wing aircraft and helicopters.
 It accommodates charter flights and supports operations for Alberta Sustainable Resources, Forestry, and West Country Emergency Services.
 The airport is essential for connecting the region to other communities within Alberta and plays a crucial role in the transportation network for the surrounding rural areas.